 “Do I HAVE to do both Instagram AND Facebook?”

 First, you actually don’t HAVE to do either social media platform.
-There are other pathways to marketing your business such as search engine optimization and personal referrals.
+There are other pathways to marketing your business such as search engine optimization and word-of-mouth referrals.
 If you’re truly going to be miserable on a particular social media platform I highly encourage you to IGNORE IT ALTOGETHER!
 (This is why I am NOT on twitter).

-1) Each social media platform that you create and use a profile on will help your website show up in search.
+Each social media platform that you create and use a profile on will help your website show up in search.
 Google looks for social media profiles as one way to measure your professional engagement.
 For this reason, be sure to include a link back to your website on your profile!

-5) Facebook offers a way to share “curated” content with your clients – meaning the “best of” resources that you have discovered while cruising social media and the internet.
+Facebook is a great place to share the latest research, trends in birth, great birth stories or interesting articles.
+Facebook offers a way to share “curated” content with your clients – meaning the “best of” resources that you have discovered while cruising social media and the internet.

-Instagram, in contrast, features original content created by you!

-6) Instagram posts have been shown to generate more user interaction – likes and comments, likely in part due to the strong visual nature of posts.
+Instagram, in contrast, helps you build your brand identity with more of a blend of personal images intertwined with tips and reflections.
+It features original content created by you!
+As well, Instagram posts have been shown to generate more user interaction – likes and comments, likely in part due to the strong visual nature of posts.